phuonglh/jvl/README.md

 To train a `Kar` model with some options, simply run `Kar.train(Kar.options)`.

 To generate training data, use the function `Mutate.generate(path)`.
 The input `path` is a text file, each line contains a sentence.
-The output will be `path.inp` which is a text file of two times more lines than the input file.
+The output will be `path.inp` which is a text file of having twice more lines than the input file.
 This file is used as input to the `Kar` program.